-In addition to registration, the Department of Transportation (DOT) requires all registered RV movers to be fully licensed, bonded and insured.
-Generally, an insurance policy for RV transport will cover damage to the RV caused by driver negligence.
+In addition to registration, the Department of Transportation (DOT) requires all registered RV movers to have a valid driver’s license, and be fully bonded and insured.
+Generally, an insurance policy for RV transport services will cover damage to the RV caused by driver negligence.

-When you hire someone to tow a trailer, be sure to check into the company’s years of experience.
+When you hire someone for tow away RV services, be sure to check into the company’s years of experience.
 The best RV shipping companies have the experience, knowledge and resources to handle any RV move.
 An experienced company will provide the most stress free RV transportation service available.

 Look for an RV moving company who offers “the best way” not “the cheapest way” to move your RV.
 Companies with cheap rates tend to also have poor quality of service.
 When you compare the benefits of hiring a reputable RV transport company with the cost, you will find its value.

 Class A motor home will generally be loaded and shipped on a lowboy trailer while smaller class B or class c motor homes transport on flatbeds or wedge trailers.